'City in transition': New York vies to turn page on pandemic

 Crime in the city has become a growing source of concern, but it's a complicated picture.
 Murders, shootings, felony assaults and auto thefts rose in the first four months of this year compared with the same period in pre-pandemic 2019, but robberies and grand larcenies fell.
 So did crime in the transit system, probably because of the drop in ridership.

-Brandon Goldgrub has been back at his midtown office since July, but it's just in the last few weeks that he has noticed the sidewalks seem a bit crowded again.
+Brandon Goldgrub returned to his midtown office in July, but just in the last few weeks, he has noticed the sidewalks seem a bit crowded again.

 “Now I feel it's a lot more normal,” said Goldgrub, 30, a property manager.